garmeeh/next-seo/README.md

 #### dangerouslySetAllPagesToNoFollow

 It has the prefix of `dangerously` because it will `nofollow` all pages.
 As this is an SEO plugin, that is kinda dangerous action.
-It is **not** bad to use this, just please be sure you want to `nofollow` **EVERY** page.
+It is **not** bad to use this.
+Just please be sure you want to `nofollow` **EVERY** page.
 You can still override this at a page level if you have a use case to `follow` a page.
 This can be done by setting `nofollow: false`.

 The only way to unset this, is by removing the prop from the `DefaultSeo` in your custom `<App>`.